Cardiff Central railway station: Early history

-The original 'Cardiff' station, as it was then known, had four through tracks running through the site, and consisted of two through platforms each with its own bay platform.
-During the 1890s, the station underwent considerable expansion, in 1896 a flying junction was constructed connecting the station to nearby Cardiff Queen Street station, and extra platforms were added to accommodate the new Taff Vale services, bringing the total number up to six.
+The original Cardiff station, as it was then known, had four through tracks running through the site, and consisted of two through platforms each with its own bay platform.
+During the 1890s, the station underwent considerable expansion; in 1896, a flying junction was constructed connecting the station to nearby Cardiff Queen Street and extra platforms were added to accommodate the new Taff Vale services, bringing the total number up to six.

-Initially named Cardiff, the station was renamed Cardiff General in July 1924 and then Cardiff Central by British Rail in May 1973.
+The station was renamed Cardiff General in July 1924 and then Cardiff Central by British Rail in May 1973.